blues/note-python/docs/api.md

 * `files` A collection of notefiles to watch.

 * `seconds` A timeout to use when arming attn mode.

+* `payload` When using sleep mode, a payload of data from the host that the Notecard should hold in memory until retrieved by the host.

+* `start` When using sleep mode and the host has reawakened, request the Notecard to return the stored payload.

 #### Returns